CrowdStrike/foundry-sample-category-blocking/README.md

 3. **Install the application**
    - Navigate to the Falcon console
    - Go to **Foundry** > **App Library**
-   - Find the URL Categorization app
+   - Find the Category Blocking app
    - Click **Install**

    <!-- Image placeholder for installation screen -->